nisaTahsin/SENG350-Project/backlog.md

-#Backlog of Features for Implementation 2
+# Backlog of Features for Implementation II

 This file contains a list of features needed to be done by the end of Implementation 2.

-##Ommited Requirements and User Stories from Implementation 1
+## Ommited Requirements and User Stories from Implementation II

 REQ-R-2: Registrars can maintain classrooms and time slots [See GitLab Issue #12]